5 Kid-Friendly International Foods

 This traditional, Austrian dish is a healthier alternative to the same old kid favorite: chicken nuggets.
-A staple in Laurie David's book "The Family Dinner", the breaded chicken cutlet is made with organic, free-range, boneless chicken, panko crumbs and Parmesan cheese.
-Most importantly, this meal isn't fried, but rather sautéed and then kept warm in the oven.
-Pair the schnitzel with a side of spaetzle (German dumplings) and a fun-to-eat green vegetable such as peas.
+A staple in Laurie David's cookbook "The Family Dinner," the breaded chicken cutlet is made with organic, free-range, boneless chicken, panko crumbs and Parmesan cheese.
+Most importantly, this meal isn't fried but rather sautéed and then kept warm in the oven.
+Pair the crunchy chicken schnitzel with a side of spaetzle (German dumplings) and a fun-to-eat green vegetable such as peas.

-As a mom of a first grader, childhood feeding specialist and author of "Love Me, Feed Me", Katja Rowell, M.D., knows getting meals on the table is hard.
+As a mom of a first grader, childhood feeding specialist and author of "Love Me, Feed Me," Dr. Katja Rowell knows getting meals on the table is hard.
 So when you discover a meal your child enjoys, she encourages parents to make double and freeze it.
 "Thai Style Ground Beef is a mild introduction to Asian flavors like fish sauce, coconut milk and garlic," says Rowell.
 She believes involving your children in meals is important.
 "Ask him or her to wash the lettuce, measure and stir ingredients, or, if appropriate, cut the vegetables.

 Cooking and nutrition expert, Pamela Salzman, offers a variety of healthy recipes on her website.
 Jennifer Schiff, a mother of three in Santa Monica, California, says her kids "devour" Salzman's grilled fish tacos and that the recipe is easy for weeknights or weekend get-togethers.